Follow

 To know more, click here.

-3. Using f-string (Literal String Interpolation):
+3. Using f-string (Literal String Interpolation)

 Literal string interpolation, a new mechanism to format strings which were introduced in PEP 498.